s8lamander/gpt-assistants-api-ui/README.md

 # Environment variables
 # OpenAI settings
 OPENAI_API_KEY="sk-xxx"
-APP_ENABLED_FILE_UPLOAD_MESSAGE="Upload a file" # Leave empty to disable

-AUTHENTICATION_REQUIRED="False" # Must change to True if you require authentication

 # When using only one assistant, set the following, unset the OPENAI_ASSISTANTS variable.
 ASSISTANT_ID="asst_xxx"